PostgREST/postgrest/docs/references/connection_pool.rst

     - Reduce write requests.
 Do :ref:`bulk_insert` (or :ref:`upsert`) instead of inserting rows one by one.
     - Reduce read requests.
 Use :ref:`resource_embedding`.
 Combine unrelated data into a single request using custom database views or functions.
-    - Use :ref:`s_procs` for combining read and write logic into a single request.
+    - Use :ref:`functions` for combining read and write logic into a single request.

   - Increase the :ref:`db-pool` size.